jundalisay/superblist/content/en/research/bacon/nova/book-2/chapter-01.md

 - universally attests such presence, and
 - is inherent in the whole of it.

- is of such a character, that

 If the same form is removed, the particular nature infallibly vanishes.
 Therefore, it:
 - is absent whenever that nature is absent, and
 - perpetually testifies such absence, and
 - exists in no other nature.

-Lastly, the true form deduces the particular nature from some source of essence existing in many subjects, and more known <!-- (as they term it) --> to nature, than the form itself.
+Lastly, the true form deduces the particular nature from some source of essence existing in many subjects, and more known to nature, than the form itself.

-Our genuine and perfect theoretical axiom is that **a nature is convertible with a given nature, yet limits the more known nature, in the manner of a real genus.**
+Our theoretical axiom is that **a nature is convertible with a given nature, yet limits the more known nature, in the manner of a real genus.**

 But these practical rules and theoretical rules are the[113] same.
 - That which is most useful in practice is most correct in theory.